-Cavendish Laboratory, J.J.
-Thomson Avenue, Cambridge CB3 0HE, U.K. E-mail: webber@hep.phy.cam.ac.uk
+Cavendish Laboratory, Madingley Road, Cambridge CB3 0HE, U.K. E-mail: webber@hep.phy.cam.ac.uk

-ABSTRACT: This is the user's manual of MC@NLO 3.3.
+ABSTRACT: This is the user's manual of MC@NLO 3.1.
 This package is a practical implementation, based upon the HERWIG event generator, of the MC@NLO formalism, which allows one to incorporate NLO QCD matrix elements consistently into a parton shower framework.
-Processes available in this version include the hadroproduction of single vector and Higgs bosons, vector boson pairs, heavy quark pairs, single top, lepton pairs, and Higgs bosons in association with a W or Z. Spin correlations are included for all processes except ZZ and WZ production.
+Processes available in this version include the hadroproduction of single vector and Higgs bosons, vector boson pairs, heavy quark pairs, lepton pairs, and Higgs bosons in association with a W or Z. Spin correlations in decays are included for all processes except $t\bar{t}$, ZZ, and WZ production.
 This document is self-contained, but we emphasise the main differences with respect to previous versions.